Sony TR-6

 Sadly, precious few samples remain, and the majority of the ones I've seen have suffered considerable damage.
 Given that this was such a famous model in Japan, you might wonder why we don't see more of them today.

-For starters, total production numbers were small.* Totsuko was a small company in 1956 what we would now call an "upstart" and was the only Japanese maker capable of building transistors or transistor radios in production quantities at the time.
-The market the company had pioneered was not even a year old, consumers were not aware of nor concerned about the advantages of the transistor, roughly 75% owned a tube radio already, and the initial cost of a tube radio was significantly less expensive.
-The TR-6 was therefore prohibitively expensive to the majority of consumers.
+For starters, total production numbers were small.* Totsuko was a relatively small company in 1956, and was the only Japanese maker at the time capable of building transistors or transistor radios in production quantities.
+The market the company had pioneered was not even a year old.
+Consumers were not aware of nor concerned about the advantages of the transistor.
+Roughly 75% already owned a tube radio.
+And the initial purchase price of a tube radio was far less expensive.
+The TR-6 was therefore viewed as prohibitively expensive to the majority of Japanese consumers.
 We're talking the equivalent of close to two month's salary for the average white-collar worker wanting to buy the privilege to flash one of these around in front of the co-workers.
-Still, most units were sold in Japan despite the challenges of the local market.
+Despite the lofty purchase price and other challenges within the domestic market, most units were sold in Japan.
 Totsuko had not yet entered the U.S. market in '56, and the transistor radio market proper was still in its infancy and relatively small.
-A modest quantity of TR-6 radios were imported to Canada by Gendis (General Distributors Ltd.), Sony's first overseas distributor, and a few also made their way to Europe where one man was trying to get sales started.
+A modest quantity of TR-6 radios were imported to Canada by Gendis (General Distributors Ltd.), Sony's first overseas distributor, as well as to Australia and Europe.

 Another factor making the TR-6 a rare bird is that the cabinet did not survive the years well.
-It was molded from a rigid hard thermoset plastic that I suspect has grown even more brittle over the years and, while the walls are nice and thick, the cabinet liked to self-destruct if dropped or tapped strongly against any hard surface.
+It was compression moulded using urea formaldehyde, a rigid hard thermoset plastic that tends to grow more brittle over the years.
+While its walls are nice and thick, the cabinet liked to self-destruct if dropped or tapped strongly against any hard surface.
 I've traced the history of a number of units and to date all but a small handful are chipped and cracked.
 Another drawback of the plastic used for the cabinet is that once it is cracked, the fissure, if not stopped, likes to continue creeping right through the body until it comes out at the other end.
 And it's not an easy material to repair well.

 * I am certain the total production numbers were far smaller than the figure shown on the couple of unauthorized lists that have made the rounds amongst collectors.
 These lists all show the same figures because they all appear to stem from the same document of uncertain origin that was plagiarized, sold to collectors several years ago, and "borrowed" yet again.
 While many of the production quantities on the list are close enough to have fun with, especially the later ones, the number given for the TR-6 is unreliable.
 Based on what is known of Totsuko's production of transistors (the parts) from May 1956 through spring of 1957 and the other period documents available today, it's highly unlikely the company could have produced more than 10,000 units.
 The challenge to find the true figure has begun; and the hunt should be fun.